 What happens if my child gets sick and can’t make a scheduled drive time?

 My child has some anxiety while driving.
-Do you have any advise to help them through this?
+Do you have any advice to help them through this?

 A: Very few children don’t have anxiety while driving.
 The only way to get through this is to have your child drive.
-Start them in areas without traffic (empty parking lots, fairground areas, etc.) The more experience they get the less anxiety they have.
+Start them in areas without traffic (empty parking lots, fairground areas, etc.) The more experience they get, the less anxiety they will have.

 What does it mean if my child is Drive Test Required (DTR’ed)?